-Designing a responsive online platform for a magazine, newspaper or blog for already given persona directed to meet her needs and goals from scratch.
+Designing a responsive online platform for a magazine, newspaper, or blog for an already given persona directed to meet her needs and goals from scratch.
 Keep in mind that micro-interactions are very important (animation on Principle.)

 As the first step, we started our research by conducting some interviews and online surveys.
 Elaine (35) is an Eco-Friendly Researcher.
 She loves to read during her lunch breaks.
 She reads non-fictional, long articles usually.

 Goals: be more rational, Discover new passions, achieve a good work-life balance.
 She wants to invest more in self-care and self-love while being good to others, seeding a more empathic society.

 “I’d like to read more…but I don’t have time.
 I read on my way to work on the bus or s-Bahn.
 It helps me clear my head before work.
 I have what…15–20 min of a ride so I like to read something quick and interesting.“

 We were very lucky that this time we had the entire weekend to interview and talk to the potential users.
 Honestly, my friends are very helpful in this process.

 Visual Competitor Analysis